melhoos/reactVRCourse/README.md

 Is it still not working? 😳

-This is because rotate transformations have to be strings and not an ```Animated.Value``` as we have set in our state according to the [React VR official documentation](https://facebook.github.io/react-vr/docs/transforms.html#props).
+This is because according to the [React VR official documentation](https://facebook.github.io/react-vr/docs/transforms.html#props) rotate transformations have to be strings and not an ```Animated.Value``` as we have set in our state.

 ![Transformation documentation from ReactVR](https://image.ibb.co/in6o87/Screen_Shot_2018_02_18_at_11_55_23.png)

-Inside our ```componentDidMount()``` function we are changing the value from 0 to 1, but the ```rotateY``` prop expects is a rotation value as string of "0deg" to "360deg".
+Inside our ```componentDidMount()``` function we are changing the value from 0 to 1, but the ```rotateY``` prop expects is a rotation value as degree or as a string of "0deg" to "360deg".
 How can we reinterpreted the value 0 to 1 as the string "0deg" to "360deg"? 🤔

 Luckly we can achieve this using _interpolate_ 🤗.